hostmobility/documentation/docs/system/mx4/c61/update.md

 ### Prepare upgrade

-* Copy `vf_hmupdate.img` to the USB drive or to `/boot` on the Linux file system
+* Copy `vf_hmupdate.img` to a USB memory or to `/boot` on the Linux file system

 ### If USB method is used

 * You can add an [autoboot.sh](../../update.md#usb-method-autobootsh) script to the USB memory on the first boot after flash to perform post installation.
-* Plug the USB drive into the hardware.
+* Plug the USB memory into the hardware.
 * Press and hold the reset button for 1 sec (all LEDs will blink green if the system has started with the reflash).

 ### If /boot method is used